- To satisfy both the above obligations, the college has adopted the following:

 Background and/or Legal Reference

-The college recognizes that as a public institution, it has an obligation to the citizens of the state and a legal mandate from the legislature of the state to disclose on request, the salary paid to any employee of the college.
-In addition, the college recognizes its obligation to its employees not to disclose personal and private information maintained in personnel files that is not considered by law to be public information.
-(See Policy 1-14, Release of College Information and Access to Public Records.)
+The College recognizes that as a public institution it has an obligation to the citizens of the state and a legal mandate from the legislature of the state to disclose, on request, the salary paid to any employee of the College.
+In addition, the College recognizes its obligation to its employees not to disclose personal and private information maintained in personnel files that is not considered by law to be public information (see Policy 8-3, Inspection of Public Records.)

 - Materials required to be in an employee’s file are the following: